LogOg/WMS/Home.md

 Table - **variants**
 * variant_id
 * name
-* min_days_to_expiry - if populated then is an expiry product and WMS will require entering expiry date on receiving and will not allow receiving item if the expiry date is less than this nr of days from receive date.
-Product will also have all expiry functionality in WH like FEFO (first in first out) as well as generating task for uplifting soon to expire product (days to expire configurable).
-This attribute sits here because so much in the system relies on this field so cannot be configurable and sit on variant_types table
-* is_parent_assortment -  If this flag is true and this will hold the generic supplier parent barcode.
-NB only one Variant or an Item can hold the 'is_parent_assortment' flag as true.

 ### Variant Pack Barcodes
 For a variant it is possible to have a barcode for each pack size (above) of the variant.
 These could have the following options (SINGLE;INNER;OUTER;PALLET_LAYER;PALLET).
 On validation on population of Item Master data there must be at least one variant_pack_barcodes row for each Item Pack Size.